hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/02_sleuth.md

 2. Create a variable containing the model design
 3. Use biomaRt to create a dataset for Sleuth to query for Ensembl IDs and associated gene names
-4. Generate Sleuth analysis object using the above items
-5. Fit the data to the Sleuth model
+4. Fit the sleuth model incorporating the experimental design
-6. Test for significant differences between conditions
+5. Test for significant differences between conditions

 ### Step 1: Create a dataframe needed to generate Sleuth analysis object